tqandrade/snmp-fiberhome/README.md

 ## getCardList()

 **Description:** Returns an array with relevant information from all cards.
+If unable to connect to OLT, the return is `false`.

 **Function signature:**